 - Invite your student to go with you, or they may prefer you to go on your own while they start to settle in (Rebecca Li, senior at the University of California, Berkeley)

 - Invite your student for lunch or dinner before leaving

-- It is very comforting to go out for lunch as a family after getting the dorm set up so the student feels comfortable in the college town.
+- After getting the dorm set up, it is very comforting to go out for lunch as a family, so the student feels comfortable in the college town.
 (Rebecca Li, senior at University of California, Berkeley)

 - Listen to your student